 A vitamin D supplement can be considered.

-Furthermore according to a study by the university of Cincinnati, those who suffer from migraines and headaches are more susceptible and at a greater risk of developing a thyroid condition called Hypothryroidism, which can result in low energy, lethargy and weight gain.
+Furthermore, according to a study by the University of Cincinnati, those who suffer from migraines and headaches are more susceptible and at a greater risk of developing a thyroid condition called Hypothyroidism, which can result in low energy, lethargy and weight gain.

 Magnesium is one of the most essential minerals needed by the human body and is involved in over 300 reactions, including energy production and muscle contraction/relaxation.
-It is known as the body’s natural calmant and during stressful periods, the body uses more magnesium.
-A diet lacking in magnesium rich foods, extreme exercise and increased excretion by the kidneys, due to high alcohol intake or diabetes will result in a number of debilitating symptoms including headaches.
+It is known as the body’s natural calming and during stressful periods, the body uses more magnesium.
+A diet lacking in magnesium-rich foods, extreme exercise and increased excretion by the kidneys, due to high alcohol intake or diabetes will result in a number of debilitating symptoms including headaches.

-Action: Ensure you diet high in magnesium rich foods on a daily basis.
+Action: Ensure your diet is high in magnesium-rich foods on a daily basis.
 These foods include dark green leafy vegetables such as spinach, kale and rocket as well as nuts and seeds.

 Recipe: This delicious Kale and Courgette soup packs is a good source of magnesium and perfect for the whole family.